solar2d/com.cabagomez-plugin.ironsource/README.md

             ccpaDoNotSell=false, -- Optional.
 False = Sell the data.
 True = do not sell.
 Default is false. isAutoLoad = true, -- Optional.
 True = Banner and Interstitial will autoload.
 Default is true. consentView = false, -- Optional.
 True = send consent view events. iOS only.
-Default is false. attStatus = "authorized" -- Optional.
-Sending "authorized" will net Facebook know that tracking is enabled.
-Otherwise it will set it to not enabled.
+Default is false. attStatus = "authorized", -- Optional.
+Sending "authorized" will let Facebook know that tracking is enabled.
+Otherwise it will set it to not enabled. showConsentDialog = true, -- Optional.
+Enables consent dialog. iAmInEurope = true, -- Optional.
+Tests the consent dialog by placing the user in the EU. deviceTestId = "DABA74EACEC5434B8BFB152A3504B10A" -- Optional.
+REQUIRED if iAmInEurope is set to true.

         } -- Table with options.
     )
 ```